Yrgarcia/EMSSG/README.md

 Make sure you have Python 3.5 and Python 2.7 installed.
 Install all requirements by pasting the following command into your terminal:

-  `pip3 install -r requirements.txt`
+  `pip3 install -r requirements_3.5.txt`

   As the classification system only runs on Python2, also do

-  `pip install -r requirements.txt`
+  `pip install -r requirements_2.7.txt`

-In order to be able to use the TreeTagger POS-tagger, download the [tagger package](www.cis.uni-muenchen.de/~schmid/tools/TreeTagger) for your system and specify its relative path in `config.json`.
+In order to be able to use the TreeTagger POS-tagger, download and unzip the [tagger package](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) for your system and specify its relative path in `config.json`.
-Download and unzip the [TreeTagger par file](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) for either Spanish, Finnish, German or Polish and place it in the corresponding folder (for Spanish: `/Preprocessing/es_en/`).
+Download and unzip the [TreeTagger parameter file](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) for either Spanish, Finnish, German or Polish and place it in the corresponding folder (for the included test corpus use the Spanish par file and place it in: `/Preprocessing/es_en/`).

-Additionally, you need to clone, install and compile [fast_align](https://github.com/clab/fast_align) and specify its location in `config.json`.
+Additionally, you need to clone, [fast_align](https://github.com/clab/fast_align) and compile it by following the instructions on their GitHub page.
+Specify its location in `config.json`.

 ### Configure Parameters
 #### Enter parameters in `config.json`: